felixeu31/Fda.Katas/Katalyst/Katalyst.Bowling/readme.md

 - I rewrite shot tests to create shots from scalar.
 Then when I refactor the Shot constructor, then all breaks apart.
 Frame depends on shots constructors to function properly, so all frame tests stopped working

 > Is it something wrong with my progress? a faulty design?

+- I fix one test at a time and keep moving forward till all return to green

+## ..End of session.
+Next Steps:

+- Refactor frame class to have a list of shots
+- Include tests in frame to avoid strikes on second shot
+- Include functionality of several frames
+- Include functionality of sum next shoots to a strike or a spare
+- Include functionality to final frame wich will be special